-DESCRIPTION: Seedbearers is a week-long spiritual/work retreat, where we work on homes of people that cannot afford repairs.
-Seedbearers is made up of teens and adults primarily from Saint Elizabeth Ann Seton and partner parishes who volunteer their time.
+DESCRIPTION: Seedbearers is a week-long spiritual/work retreat, where teens and adults volunteer to work on homes of people that cannot afford repairs.
 The goal is to reach out to others and minister to their needs, while spreading the Good News.
 There is no cost to the homeowner, and all the work, materials, and money to do this comes from donations.
 Seedbearers is also a place where teens can grow spiritually and learn valuable life lessons.
 Teens are given the opportunity to be creative, to use their gifts and talents, lead prayer services, make decisions, work as a team, have fun, and be a part of a lifestyle that is different from their own.

 MISSION: Seedbearers has 3 main focus points.
 First, and foremost, our focus is on God; He is the reason for everything and obviously, the main reason for spreading the Good News.
 Second, our focus is on the teens; it is about empowering teens and getting them to know who Christ is.
 Our third focus is on community; the building up of community within the Seedbearer organization, as well as the build up in the community that we will be working within.
 Prayerful thought should be given before decisions are enacted.